fileverse/walk-away/README.md

-# Walkaway
+# dDocs & dSheets Walkaway

+## About
+How dDocs & dSheets pass the walkaway test with love 💛.

+An open-source static page to recover and decrypt documents & spreadsheets locally, without depending on Fileverse or centralized servers.

+## Intro
-This repo contains the code to independently recover all documents tied to your dDocs account using your back up key, in case the main [dDocs app](https://ddocs.new/) is down.
-Easily control your documents end-to-end without depending on centralized servers 💛
+This repo contains the code to independently recover documents and spreadsheets tied to your ddocs.new and dsheets.new account using your backup keys, in case the main apps are down.
+It’s designed to help you keep end-to-end control of your files, without depending on centralized servers.

 ## Prerequiste